renovatebot/renovate/docs/usage/configuration-options.md

 ## pruneBranchAfterAutomerge

-Configure to `false` to disable puring of merged branches after automerge.
+By default Renovate deletes, or "prunes", the branch after automerging.
-Defaults to `true`.
+Set `pruneBranchAfterAutomerge` to `false` to keep the branch after automerging.

 ## pruneStaleBranches